Sources

 The guidance set forth herein does not preclude exceptions in particular situations such as individual records or entire projects.
 No provision of these policies precludes the possibility of raising or lowering the level of cataloging/metadata for any workflow, category of publications, record set, individual record, etc.

-The intent of establishing this framework is to provide greater flexibility and adaptability in managing and coordinating LTS's cataloging/metadata responsibilities and challenges.
-The framework acts as a tool for LTS to meet the expanding demands on and widening scope of cataloging/metadata creation and maintenance.
+The intent of establishing this framework is to provide greater flexibility and adaptability in managing and coordinating MCS's cataloging/metadata responsibilities and challenges.
+The framework acts as a tool for MCS to meet the expanding demands on and widening scope of cataloging/metadata creation and maintenance.

 Staff will consult with supervisors when they judge that the level of cataloging/metadata should be different than the assigned level.